Alopecurus aequalis var. sonomensis

 Alopecurus aequalis var. sonomensis, commonly known as Sonoma alopecurus, is a species of grass endemic to parts of California.
 It is considered endangered.
-It is sometimes condsidered a taxonomic synonym of Alopecurus magellanicus.
+It is sometimes considered a taxonomic synonym of Alopecurus magellanicus.

 Description

 Sonoma alopecurus is a perennial grass that grows up to 2.5 feet tall in wet soils and freshwater marshes.
 It flowers from May to July.